-This BLOG On Things To Avoid When Repairing Your Credit To Qualify For Mortgage Was UPDATED On June 22, 2017
+This BLOG On Things To Avoid When Repairing Your Credit To Qualify For Mortgage Was UPDATED And PUBLISHED On February 19th, 2020

 There are things to Things To Avoid When Repairing Your Credit To Qualify For Mortgage.

 - Mortgage Applicants need to realize that low credit scores mean higher mortgage interest rates